+[ Note: Need to down-select from the following two alternatives:

+Alt-1:

+- if an SRS resource in the activated resource set is configured with the higher layer parameter SRS-SpatialRelationInfo, the UE is not expected to receive a reference in the activation command to a reference signal resource that is different than the one configured in SRS-SpatialRelationInfo.

+Alt-2:

+- if an SRS resource in the activated resource set is configured with the higher layer parameter SRS-SpatialRelationInfo, the UE shall assume that the reference in the activation command to the reference signal resource overrides the one configured in SRS-SpatialRelationInfo.

+]

 - when a UE receives a deactivation command [MAC spec citation, 38.321] for activated SRS resource set in slot n, the corresponding actions in [10, TS 38.321] and UE assumption on cessation of SRS transmission corresponding to the deactivated SRS resource set shall apply no later than the minimum requirement defined in [11, TS 38.133].